 If a school friend saw you on the street and shouted your name, you would instantly turn around because someone wants to talk to you.
 It makes you alert and you take immediate notice; it makes you feel important.

 This is the easiest means of personalization that can, and should appear in your emails.
 You want the email to be addressed to the lead or customer specifically.
-Only using the first name is enough to get people to notice and start reading.
+Just using the first name is enough to get people to notice and start reading.

 Now that you’ve personalized the subject line and the opening of your email, you can use a little more generic personalization techniques in the body of the email.
-You can still mention customer's name in the body, but that trick should not be overdone.
+You can still mention the customer's name in the body, but that trick should not be overdone.

 Email body is where you can rely on audience segments.
 If you have created buyer personas, your personalization could be even more effective.